 If your child is constantly getting into disagreements with a certain friend in particular, you should point out to her that she might need to make new friends.
 For the most part, however, you should expect at least a little friction every once in awhile, even between friends.

-“I still remember some of the advice that my parents gave me when I was nervous about making friends when I started middle school,” recalls Dr. Warner.
+“I still remember some of the advice that my parents gave me when I was nervous about making friends when I started middle school,” Warner recalls.
 “They told me to ‘smile at other people, tell them my name and, if they seemed interested in talking, to follow up with them and then to follow their cues.
 If they didn’t seem to want to be friends, don’t take it personally.'”

-This article was originally published in September 2012 and has been updated.
+This article was originally published in September 2012 and is updated regularly.